-All pupils' attainment and achievements are monitored by their teacher who is required to provide first quality teaching and learning opportunities differentiated for individual pupils.
+All pupils' attainment and achievements are monitored by their teacher, who is required to provide first quality teaching and learning opportunities adapted for individual pupils.

-Where a pupil is making inadequate progress or falls behind their peers, additional support will be provided under the guidance of the class teacher.
+Where a pupil is making inadequate progress for their potential or falls behind their peers, additional support will be provided under the guidance of the class teacher.
 Adequate progress could:

-- Be similar to that of their peers, - Match or better the pupil's previous rate of progress, - Close the attainment gap between the pupil and their peers, - Prevent the attainment gap growing wider.
+- Be similar to that of their peers, - Be in line with the potential of the child, - Match or better the pupil's previous rate of progress, - Close the attainment gap between the pupil and their peers, - Prevent the attainment gap growing wider.